Bo Diddley beat: History and composition

-The Bo Diddley beat is a variation of the 3-2 clave, one of the most common bell patterns found in Afro-Cuban music that has been traced to sub-Saharan African music traditions.
-It is also akin to the rhythmic pattern known as "shave and a haircut, two bits", that has been linked to Yoruba drumming from West Africa.
+The Bo Diddley beat is a variation of the 3–2 clave, one of the most common bell patterns found in Afro-Cuban music that has been traced to sub-Saharan African music traditions.
+It is also akin to the rhythmic pattern known as "shave and a haircut, two bits", that has been linked to Yoruba, Ewe and Fon drumming from West Africa.
 A folk tradition called "hambone", a style used by street performers who play out the beat by slapping and patting their arms, legs, chest, and cheeks while chanting rhymes has also been suggested.

 According to musician and author Ned Sublette, "In the context of the time, and especially those maracas [heard on the record], 'Bo Diddley' has to be understood as a Latin-tinged record.
 A rejected cut recorded at the same session was titled only 'Rhumba' on the track sheets."
 Bo Diddley employed maracas, a percussion instrument used in Caribbean and Latin music, as a basic component of the sound.
 Jerome Green was the maraca player on Diddley's early records, initially using the instrument as a more portable alternative to a drum set.
 When asked how he began to use this rhythm, Bo Diddley gave many different accounts.
 In a 2005 interview with Rolling Stone magazine, he said that he came up with the beat after listening to gospel music in church when he was twelve years old.